-We’re less than two months away from a new generation of gaming with the PS5 and Xbox Series X releasing on November 12th and November 10th respectively.
+The PS5 and Xbox Series X have both finally released.
 New TVs or monitors are apart of the next-gen buying plan for so many gamers, and with HDMI 2.1, it’s more confusing than ever to know which TV, so we’ve put together a little guide explaining why HDMI 2.1 could be important and what TVs you need to buy in order to get it.

 WHAT IS HDMI 2.1 AND WHY IS IT IMPORTANT FOR PS5/XBOX SERIES X

 HDMI 2.0 is what 95% of TVs on the market currently use and is likely what you have on your 4K TV.
 It’s been all that we’ve needed for quite some time now, but it’s only capable of delivering 4K at 60 FPS.